 Kelly was born and raised in Salem, Massachusetts, where she performed in nightclubs with local bands while attending high school.
 Shortly after high school, she left Salem and began touring throughout the U.S., including Hawaii and the Caribbean, with long-time friend and songwriting partner, guitarist Brian Pothier.
 After years of touring, Kelly and Brian landed in southern California in 1989, where they met drummer and collaborator Adam Roach.

-So far, Kelly is enjoying a lifelong career doing what she loves most: writing, performing and sharing her music with audiences around the world
+In short, Kelly is enjoying a lifelong career doing what she loves most: writing, performing and sharing her music with audiences everywhere.

 “Vocalist Kelly Fitzgerald sings with authority, painting pictures with her words; the players are tight and the arrangements nicely varied.
 Strong lyrics and a singer who knows how to deliver them...”